gioapru/gioapru.github.io/_pages/travels.md

 {% include base_path %}

-(last update: 22 January 2024)
+(last update: 20 October 2024)

 ## Foreword

 One of the major perks (which I was totally [unaware of]({{ base_path }}/posts/2023/phd3) when I began my PhD) of the academic life is the possibility of _traveling_.
 Of course, this possibility comes with caveats: to travel, you must have a _reason_ (e.g., presenting a paper; or being invited to give a talk); and to have such a reason, you must be "lucky" <span class="footnote"><a style="color:firebrick">[a]</a><span class="footnote_content">Some people would say "successful" rather than "lucky".
 However, after 8 years in this sphere, I have _reason_ to believe that luck plays a huge role in determining an academic's success</span></span> (you must have a paper accepted _and_ the funds to cover the expenses;<span class="footnote"><a style="color:firebrick">[b]</a><span class="footnote_content">For EU-based individuals, such expenses can easily reach 2k€ for events in the EU, and exceed 3K for those in the USA.</span></span>and to be invited somewhere you must have obtained a certain degree of "recognition" _or_ have "allies" who strongly believe in you).

 In my case, I was lucky enough to be given the chance of traveling (arguably) _a lot_.
 Evidence of this is my [talk map](https://www.giovanniapruzzese.com/talkmap.html).
 Yet, despite being a fascinating opportunity, traveling also has some downsides.
 For instance, from the perspective of "productivity", you will hardly output more results than what you'd produce in your regular setup.
-Then, there is "bureaucracy", which entails either the filing of reports _before_ the events (potentially including the request to receive some funding), as well as for those _after_ the event (summarising the expenses for which you request reimbursement).<span class="footnote"><a style="color:firebrick">[c]</a><span class="footnote_content">Of course, one can always put themselves on holiday and pay everything by himself; but would hardly be sustainable.</span></span> Finally, there is "logistics": even when the expenses are covered, you must take care of the (i) lodging, (ii) itinerary and corresponding (iii) means of transportation---and this also includes handling any potential "issue" that may arise during your journey.
+Then, there is "bureaucracy", which entails either the filing of reports _before_ the events (potentially including the request to receive some funding), as well as for those _after_ the event (summarising the expenses for which you request reimbursement).<span class="footnote"><a style="color:firebrick">[c]</a><span class="footnote_content">Of course, one can always put themselves on holiday and pay everything by himself; but this would hardly be sustainable.</span></span> Finally, there is "logistics": even when the expenses are covered, you must take care of the (i) lodging, (ii) itinerary and corresponding (iii) means of transportation---and this also includes handling any potential "issue" that may arise during your journey.

-This "diary" is an attempt to reflect on all such issues---after all, whatever doesn't kill us... is a tale to be told!
+This "diary" is an attempt to keep track of all such issues---after all, whatever doesn't kill us... is a tale to be told!

 ## Disclaimer